-TLI's Editorial Team is made up of two Co-Editors and three Associate Editors.
+TLI's current Editorial Team is made up of two Co-Editors and two Associate Editors.

 Dr. Katarina Mårtensson is Senior Lecturer in Higher Education Development at Lund University, Sweden.
 Her role focuses on strategic editorial work, together with the rest of the editorial team, as well as day-to-day running of the journal.
 Katarina has a prior editorial experience with IJAD, the International Journal for Academic Development, as well as a five year long commitment to the ISSOTL Board.
 She has a strong commitment to making SoTL go international, across institutional and geographical contexts.
 Katarina’s current research and practice in academic development is based on a history of social networks, informal learning, organisational change, scholarship of teaching and learning, academic culture, and educational leadership.

 Dr. Kelly Schrum is Associate Professor of Higher Education at George Mason University (Fairfax, Virginia, USA).
-Her role in TLI focuses on the collaborating as part of the editorial team and expanding TLI’s digital capacity, including reviewing digital publications and content focused on SOTL in the digital age.
-I am eager to explore new digital formats and to support individual and collaborative digital SoTL work throughout the publication process.
-My research and teaching focus on the teaching and learning in the digital age, including hybrid and online learning environments and scholarly digital storytelling.
-A historian by training, I have directed more than 60 digital humanities and digital teaching and learning projects.
+Her role at TLI focuses on strategic editorial work as well as expanding TLI’s digital capacity, including reviewing digital publications and content focused on SOTL in the digital age.
+Her work focuses on teaching and learning in the digital age, including hybrid and online learning environments and scholarly digital storytelling.
+A historian by training, she has directed more than 60 digital humanities and digital teaching and learning projects.

 Teaching & Learning Inquiry's Editorial Board